szilvia-csernus/book-cycle/TESTING.md

 Responsiveness was tested using [Google Dev Tools](https://developer.chrome.com/docs/devtools/)
 Browser & Version: Chrome Version 117.0.5938.149 (Official Build) (x86_64) on Desktop (macOS Catalina version 10.15.7)

+The site is optimized for a minimum device width of 360px, so my tests do not include smaller screens.
+In 2021, approximately 4% of European citizens used smaller devices, and this number is likely even smaller now.
+All information, buttons, and links are still accessible on smaller screens, but the book detail and shopping bag pages should be completely redesigned if we prioritised these devices.

 A test considered as passed if the width of the page resizes to the given device's width.

 | Device | iPhone SE | iPhone XR | iPhone 12 Pro | Pixel 5 | Samsung Galaxy S8+ | Samsung Galaxy S20 Ultra | iPad Air | iPad Mini | Surface Pro 7 | Samsung Galaxy A51/71 | Nest Hub | Nest Hub Max |